 quite a while now..
 Saving for a rainy day, like.

 To put a joule in perspective: a bit of sunshine makes for ~1400 joules per second per square metre.
 To put a zettajoule in perspective: humanity's annual energy consumption is about half a ZJ.
-Then to put into perspective the zettajoules our oceans absorb, there is the Hiro for a unit: the energy of the infamous atomic bomb.
+Then to put into perspective the zettajoules our oceans absorb, there is the Hiro ❲**❳ for a unit: the energy carried by the infamous atomic bomb.
 The asteroid that killed most all 🐦 dinosaurs released an estimated 10 billion Hiros into the climate system in one day; and in 2023 – somewhere at the end of the not-so-curvy Keeling Curve shown below – about 471 million Hiros went into the oceans. 🫠

 ¶